s3backup – Easy Backups of Folders to Amazon S3

 Convert PNMs to DjVu

 I’ve decided to scan some notebooks.
-After researching a bit, I’ve decided to use DjVu (instead of PDF which I normally use).
-I’ve chose to use DjVu because it offered great quality with very good compression rate (~26KB per page) in lineart (black and white).
+After researching a bit, I’ve decided to use DjVu instead of PDF, which I normally use.
+I’ve chosen to use DjVu because it offered great quality with a very good compression rate (~26KB per page) in lineart (black and white).

-While XSane can natively save a multipage project into PDF it can’t do so for DjVu.
-So, the solution is to use the PNMs generated by XSane and convert them using the command line tools offered by DjVuLibre to bundle them together to a DjVu file.
-As you can guess doing this manually is pretty hard work.
-To make this task easier I’ve written a small bash script to automate the process.
+While XSane can natively save a multipage project into PDF, it can’t do so for DjVu.
+So the solution is to use the PNMs generated by XSane and convert them using the command line tools offered by DjVuLibre to bundle them together into a DjVu file.
+As you can guess, doing this manually is pretty hard work.
+To make this task easier, I’ve written a small bash script to automate the process.

 Continue reading Convert PNMs to DjVu